-Based on the Audit Committee's review of the audited financial statements, and representations made by and discussions with management and PricewaterhouseCoopers LLP, the Audit Committee recommended to the Board that the audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended December 30, 2017 for filing with the Securities and Exchange Commission.
+Based on the Audit Committee's review of the audited financial statements, the discussions referred to above, and representations made by and discussions with management and PricewaterhouseCoopers LLP, the Audit Committee recommended to the Board that the audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended December 28, 2019 for filing with the Securities and Exchange Commission.

-Mr. George E. Massaro (Chair) Mr. Robert Bertolini Mr. Stephen D. Chubb
+Mr. George E. Massaro (Chair) Mr. Robert Bertolini Mr. Stephen D. Chubb Mr. Jean-Paul Mangeolle Ms. Virginia M. Wilson